Determining Financial Need

 |Cost of attendance||±||$16,450|

 |Federal Direct Subsidized Loan||-||$3,500|

 |Federal Work Study||-||$1,100|

-Once your application has been processed, the Herkimer College Financial Aid office will mail you an Award Letter detailing your aid eligibility.
+Once your application has been processed, the Herkimer College Financial Aid office will notify you of your financial aid eligibility.
 All award offers must be accepted or declined by the appropriate deadline.

 To accept or decline award offers electronically, students can access their award information on Student Online Services.

 To ask questions or learn more, contact financial aid at 315-574-4035 or request information.